kyma-project/kyma/docs/application-connector/docs/08-03-register-manage-services.md

 }
 ```

-The Application Registry will fetch the specification from provided URL but it will not use any credentials, therefor the endpoint can not be secured by any authentication mechanism.
+The Application Registry will fetch the specification from provided URL but it will not use any credentials, therefore the endpoint can not be secured by any authentication mechanism.

->**NOTE:** Fetching specification from URL is supported only for API Spec.
-It can not be done for Events and Documentation.
+>**NOTE:** Fetching specification from a URL is supported only for APIs.
+Fetching specifications for Events or documentation is not supported.

-## Registering OData API
+## Register the OData API

-If no `api.spec` or `api.specificationUrl` are specified and `api.type` is set to `OData`, the Application Registry will try to fetch the specification from the target URL with the `$metadata` path.
+If the **api.spec** or **api.specificationUrl** parameters are not specified and the **api.type** parameter is set to `OData`, the Application Registry will try to fetch specification from the target URL with the `$metadata` path.

-For service with the following api:
+For example, for the service with the following API, the Application Registry will try to fetch API specification from `https://services.odata.org/OData/OData.svc/$metadata`.
 ```
 "api": {
   "targetUrl": "https://services.odata.org/OData/OData.svc",